lhugens/stcp/README.md

 ## Example Plot
 ![Bus Route Plot](images/Buses7.png)

-This plot shows bus routes, with different colors for routes starting with the same number.
+This plot shows bus routes, for routes starting with the same number.